 Both types of Flexible Spending Accounts are governed by IRS regulations.
 The plan year for the Flexible Spending Account is January 1 through December 31.
 Eligible expenses must be incurred while actively employed during the plan year, and no later than March 15 of the following calendar year if still actively employed (the plan "grace period").
 Eligible expenses must be submitted for reimbursement no later than March 30.
 Please review the Summary Plan Document for full details regarding plan benefits.

-New for 2016 is a change in administration of the flexible spending account to WageWorks and the addition of the WageWorks debit card which can be used for reimbursement of eligible expenses.
+Administration of the flexible spending account will continue with WageWorks and the addition of the WageWorks debit card which can be used for reimbursement of eligible expenses.
 This smart card will be issued to enrollees the first week of January and can be used in the following options:

 You can review the Notice of Privacy Practices by clicking HIPAA Notice of Privacy Practices